jdanders/hdl_build/DESIGN.md

 endif
 ```

-If the result is not empty, than include the `TOP.d`
+If the result is not empty include the `TOP.d`

 ## Monitoring variables